XRPLF/xrpl-dev-portal/content/concepts/ledgers/ledger-close-times.md

 ---
 html: ledger-close-times.html
 parent: ledgers.html
+seo:
-blurb: How the XRP Ledger calculates a unique close time value for each ledger version.
+    description: How the XRP Ledger calculates a unique close time value for each ledger version.
 labels:
   - Blockchain
 ---